 Are we biased?

-Due to that, we could have missed some important tweaks in different engines.
+Due to that, we could have missed some important tweaks in different vector search engines.

-We tried our best, kept scrolling the docs up and down, and experimented with different configurations to get the most out of the tools.
-However, we believe you can do it better than us, so all benchmarks are fully open-sourced, and contributions are welcome!
+However, we tried our best, kept scrolling the docs up and down, experimented with combinations of different configurations, and gave all of them an equal chance to stand out.
+If you believe you can do it better than us, our benchmarks are fully open-sourced, and contributions are welcome!

 What do we measure?